 Each of these are by Larry Melendez, of the Butterfly Clan from the village of Sitsom’ovi on First Mesa.
 They average by 5.5 inches tall and each is $30.
 From left to right, top to bottom: Two Qöqölö (yellow for south and black for north), frog, two different feathered Taawa/Sun, and a Hahai Wuuhti.
 (TUCSON)

 The Katsinmana is made by Devon Poseyesva, 10 inches high and $75.
-A cute little Hahay’iwuuhti by Carl Nequatewa, 4.75 inches high to feather tip and $25.
 A Palhikwmana or Butterfly Maiden by Qöyangnuvtu Mowa, she is 7 inches high to the top of her head and $70.
+An Ùmtoynaqa or Thunder katsina by Lean Monongye, 8.25 inches high to the top of the head and SOLD.
 (ALL in SANTA FE)

 A Hahai’iwuuhti or Grandmother katsina by Eric Kayquoptewa.
 15 inches high to the top of her head and $160.
 (SANTA FE)